yang-sec/PrivacyGuard/README.md

 - DataOwner Contract:   0x208D3CEdFE8918298A726264B578A9BA2AE8c85B

 ## How to run
-To build all programs: bash ./allmake
+- To build all programs: bash ./allmake
-To clean all programs: bash ./allclean
+- To clean all programs: bash ./allclean
+- Executables will appear in individual directories.

 ## System workflow for single data usage case with 1 DO, 1 iDA, 1 CEE
 1. DO publishes its data usage policy through Ethereum smart contracts.